1. Invest in customer value

 After deciding which budgets will meet your business goals, CFOs will need to assess and determine proper resources, and address any other budgeting concerns.

 As businesses head into a time of unpredictability, CFOs and finance teams should continuously evaluate their balance sheets and cash flow to address any budgeting concerns.
-They should also monitor leading indicators like:
+VCFO, a company specializing in helping other businesses with finances, recruiting, and human resources, suggests monitoring leading indicators like:

 - Sales lead volume and pipeline health

 - Inventory levels and integrity of supply chain